eacrawford02/eacrawford02.github.io/_posts/2025-11-01-freebsd-manual-partitioning.md

 boot environment, where a boot environment parent dataset is created under the root of the ZFS filesystem (e.g., `zroot`) and boot environment datasets are placed under this parent.
-The boot environment datasets themselves do not have any directly subordinate datasets (see the "Boot Environment Structures section of `BECTL(8)` for more information).
+The boot environment datasets themselves do not have any directly subordinate datasets (see the "Boot Environment Structures" section of `BECTL(8)` for more information).
 This layout is also expected by the `bectl` tool, so we will adhere to it.